appium/appium-uiautomator2-driver/README.md

 Capability Name | Description
 --- | ---
 appium:skipUnlock | Whether to skip the check for lock screen presence (`true`).
-By default UiAutomator2 driver tries to detect if the device's screen is locked before starting the test and to unlock that (which sometimes might be unstable).
-Note, that this operation takes some time, so it is highly recommended to set this capability to `true` and disable screen locking on devices under test. appium:unlockType | Set one of the possible types of Android lock screens to unlock.
+The default driver behaviour is to verify the presence of the screen lock (e.g. 'false' value of the capability) before starting the test and to unlock that (which sometimes might be unstable).
+Note, that this operation takes some time, so it is highly recommended to set this capability to `true` and disable screen locking on device(s) under test. appium:unlockType | Set one of the possible types of Android lock screens to unlock.
 Read the [Unlock tutorial](https://github.com/appium/appium-android-driver/blob/master/docs/UNLOCK.md) for more details. appium:unlockKey | Allows to set an unlock key.
 Read the [Unlock tutorial](https://github.com/appium/appium-android-driver/blob/master/docs/UNLOCK.md) for more details. appium:unlockStrategy | Either 'locksettings' (default) or 'uiautomator'.
 Setting it to 'uiautomator' will enforce the driver to avoid using special ADB shortcuts in order to speed up the unlock procedure.